-I have a sad confession, that due to my nutritionist vibe in my work settings, I am often excluded from excuses for food excess events.
-A tiny example is the other day I was walking down the hallway.
-A co-worker was walking right next to me.
-A nurse approached us and said directly to my co-walker, I have coffee cake back in my office, go have some.
-Years ago, this obvious slight would have stung, but by now I am rather used to the fact that often I am not invited to play in all the reindeer games.
-Someone at work did give me some lovely little Ghiradelli chocolate squares but besides the bitter melons that was about it.
-Oh, wait.
-I did speak on the phone this week with Miss Henry from my post, Lose 14 Pounds in Three Years.
-She told me she was going to be bringing me some Sweet Potato Pie.
+Due to my nutritionist vibe in my work settings, I am often excluded from excuses for food excess events.
+Just the other day I was walking down the hallway with a co-worker.
+A nurse approached us and said just to my co-worker, “I have coffee cake back in my office.
+Go have some.”
+Years ago, this obvious slight would have stung, but now I am rather used to not being invited to play in all the reindeer games.
+Someone did give me some lovely little Ghiradelli chocolate squares but besides the bitter melons, those were my only holiday treats.
+Oh, but Miss Henry from my post, Lose 14 Pounds in Three Years did tell me she was bringing me some Sweet Potato Pie.

 In health, Elyn

 The children were nestled all snug in their beds